mlhubber/mlhub/README.rst

 to print and display the model, and to score new data using the model.
 Some models provide ability to retrain the model with user provided data.

-If you find the model useful, either as is to score your own data or as a learning experience, please consider donating to the model's author through the **donate** command.

 The open source mlhub command line tool (ml) and sample models are being hosted on `<https://github.com/mlhubber>`_ and contributoins to